Aboriginal Air Services

 Aboriginal Air Services was an umbrella company of 4 distinct airlines owned by the Aboriginal people of central Australia.
 Four companies (see list below) gradually came together as a consortium over nearly twenty years.
-The consortium, known as Aboriginal Air Services was fully owned by the Aboriginal people.
+The consortium, known as Aboriginal Air Services was fully owned by Aboriginal people.

 In the late 1990s, Aboriginal Air Services offered tourist flights on the mail plane.

 The consortium ceased operating on 17 September 2006.